 Carefully woven together for the ultimate prize … a successful small business.

-In a recent webinar, Raizcorp CEO Allon Raiz made some interesting comments.
+In a recent webinar, Raizcorp CEO Allon Raiz made some interesting comments about resilience.
 Based on his 20 years of experience in business and through supporting more than 13,000 entrepreneurial companies.

 He quotes a research paper which showed that the re-entry rate [the number of times entrepreneurs start again] is 3.6 times in the US.
 Whereas in South Africa this is only 1.1 times.
 Raiz believes that this statistic has a lot to do with what he calls the structural shame that exists within South African society.

 Take Your Business to the Next Level with my Free 5 Step Business Improvement Course

 Raiz adds “The US, for all its ills, does not shame failure.”
 Conversely, “In a weird way, it venerates failure.”